predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 	OIV: 660-730ms
 	OIP: 500-900ms

 OIP and OIV is faster for #4 compared to #3, despite having more purchase connections (3532 vs 3463).
-This is because at the end of each session attached to #3, we have more nodes (items viewed/purchased) to compare.
+This is because at the end of each session attached to #3, we have more nodes (items viewed/purchased) to count.

 ###Bottom